aki115/DBCE-U-Net/README.md

 # DBCE-U-Net

-DBCE-U-Net is a single-object tracking algorithm proposed by Dr. Wenjun Zhou and Mr. Xiao.
+DBCE-U-Net is a infrared small target detection algorithm proposed by Dr. Wenjun Zhou and Mr. Xiao.
 This repository contains the implementation of the algorithm from the paper **"Infrared Small Target Detection via Contrast-Enhanced Dual-Branch Network"** using PyTorch.

 ## Authors and Contributors